David-Haim/concurrencpp/README.md

         Throws concurrencpp::errors::empty_result if *this is empty.
     */
     auto operator co_await();

     /*
-        Returns an awaitable used to await this shared-result.
-        If the shared-result is not ready yet, the current coroutine is suspended and resumed when the asynchronous result is ready, by scheduling the current coroutine via executor.
-        If the result is already ready - the behaviour depends on the value of force_rescheduling:
-            If force_rescheduling = true, then the current coroutine is forcefully suspended and resumed via executor.
-            If force_rescheduling = false, then the current coroutine resumes immediately in the calling thread of execution.
-        In either way, after resuming, if the result is a valid value, a reference to it is returned.
-        Otherwise, operator co_await rethrows the asynchronous exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
-        Throws std::invalid_argument if executor is null.
-        If this shared-result is ready and force_rescheduling=true, throws any exception that executor::enqueue may throw.
-    */
-    auto await_via(std::shared_ptr<concurrencpp::executor> executor, bool force_rescheduling = true);

-    /*
         Returns an awaitable used to resolve this shared-result.
         After co_await expression finishes, *this is returned in a non-empty form, in a ready state.
         Throws concurrencpp::errors::empty_result if *this is empty.
     */
     auto resolve();

-    /*
-        Returns an awaitable used to resolve this shared-result.
-        If the shared-result is not ready yet, the current coroutine is suspended and resumed when the asynchronous result is ready, by scheduling the current coroutine via executor.
-        If the result is already ready - the behaviour depends on the value of force_rescheduling:
-            If force_rescheduling = true, then the current coroutine is forcefully suspended and resumed via executor.
-            If force_rescheduling = false, then the current coroutine resumes immediately in the calling thread of execution.
-        In either way, after resuming, *this is returned in a non-empty form and guaranteed that its status is not result_status::idle.
-        Throws concurrencpp::errors::empty_result if *this is empty.
-        Throws std::invalid_argument if executor is null.
-        If this shared-result is ready and force_rescheduling=true, throws any exception that executor::enqueue may throw.
-    */
-    auto resolve_via(std::shared_ptr<concurrencpp::executor> executor, bool force_rescheduling = true);
 };
 ```